-State Bank of India (SBI) has published the reference lending rates for the purpose of loan perquisite calculation for the financial year 2015-16.
-You can find the SBI rates as on 01-Apr-2015 here.
+State Bank of India (SBI) has published the reference lending rates for the purpose of loan perquisite calculation for the financial year 2016-17.
+You can find the SBI rates as on 01-Apr-2016 here.

 SBI’s loan product called “Xpress Credit” corresponds to personal loans provided by employers to their employees.
 There are 3 categories of reference rates under this loan – Full Check-off, Partial Check-off, and No Check-off.
 The term Check-off, in this context, refers to the system whereby the employer regularly deducts a portion of an employee’s salary and makes payments towards loan repayment.
 If the loan repayment from an employee happens entirely by way of salary deduction (and not by the employee paying by cheque/cash outside of salary deduction), the Full Check-off rates should be considered for perquisite calculation.

-If an employer provides a personal loan at 0% interest rate and the loan deduction happens entirely by way of deduction from salary, should the employer consider 13% or 13.5% as the reference rate?
-It would be useful if the Income Tax Department provides a clarification on how employers should interpret the range of reference loan rates published by SBI.
+If an employer provides a personal loan at 0% interest rate and the loan deduction happens entirely by way of deduction from salary, should the employer consider 12.60% or 13.10% as the reference rate?
+It would be useful if SBI or the Income Tax Department provides a clarification on how employers should interpret the range of reference loan rates published by SBI.

 You can read about how to calculate perquisite value on loan provided to employees in this blog post.